TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 > Any common mode component at the output of the equipment shall be more than 30 dB below the signal at frequencies from DC to 128 times the maximum frame rate.

 That's a bunch of information, and there is even more in the document.
-But to be honest for a prototype, I just YOLO-ed based on quick datasheet read-throughs and the work of Christian.
+But to be honest, for a prototype, I just YOLO-ed the design 🤡 based on a quick datasheet read through and the work of Christian.

-So to summerize, the important things are:
+So to summarize, the important things are:
   - 110 Ohms ± 20%
   - Between 2 and 7 volts peak-to-peak
-  - The AES3 bitstream is 6.144 Mbit/s for 48Khz 2ch and if we assume that ultranet is 8ch/stream, that is 24.576 Mbit/s
+  - The AES3 bit stream is 6.144 Mbit/s for 48Khz 2ch and if we assume that Ultranet is 8ch/stream, that is 24.576 Mbit/s
-  - Behringer seem to skirt the "this breaks the spec" line of every specification they based ultranet upon.
+  - Behringer seem to skirt the "this breaks the spec" line of every specification they based Ultranet upon.

-So we can safely assume that they are using standard line driver running at 5V over generic ethernet pulse transformer which are typically 100 Ohms (which fits the tolerance)
+So we can safely assume 🧐 that they are using a standard line driver running at 5V over a generic Ethernet pulse transformer which are typically 100 Ohms (which fits the tolerance)

-During his project, Christian made a small PCB to receive ultranet, he used the [SI-52008-F](https://www.mouser.fr/datasheet/2/643/belfs08419_1-2290057.pdf) an RJ-45 connector with integrated magnetics and PoE capability.
-This connector is then wired to the [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf), a `Low-Voltage, High-Speed Quadruple Differential Line Receiver` that can handle up to 32MHz data rates can receive 5V signals and outputs 3.3V.
+During his project, Christian made a small PCB to receive Ultranet, he used the [SI-52008-F](https://www.mouser.fr/datasheet/2/643/belfs08419_1-2290057.pdf) an RJ-45 connector with integrated magnetics and POE capability.
+This connector is then wired to the [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf), a `Low-Voltage, High-Speed Quadruple Differential Line Receiver` that can handle up to 32MHz data rates, can receive 5V signals and outputs 3.3V.

 {{< gallery >}}
 images/chrome_2025-03-23_14-24-40_2037adcc-535c-4214-934e-fe13cc91facc.png